hiiamyes/book-notes/llllean.md

 1. Would they buy it from us?
 1. Can we build a solution for that problem?

+Successing is not delivering a feature; success is learning how to solve the customer's problem.

 ## The Village Laundry Service

 ## A Lean Startup In Government?